-There’s a couple more I think you get the jist.
-I avoided the kitchen for many years partly because of the recipe formats and it was hard for me to find something that I wanted to cook/bake and not be brought to tears by the recipe (yes it has made me cry a few times).
+There’s a couple more but I think you get the jist.
+I avoided the kitchen for many years partly because of the recipe formats and it was hard for me to find something that I wanted to cook/bake, and not be brought to tears by the recipe (yes it has made me cry a few times).

 Too Many Chefs In The Kitchen.

 I dislike cooking when there are people home and I strongly dislike cooking when there are people in the kitchen.
 This has nothing to do with the people but more to do with my anxiety (surprise surprise).
-When I was still back home I would only ever cook/bake when I was home alone.
-I wouldn’t do it if mum or my brother were in the house.
+When I was still back home I would only ever cook/bake when I was home alone, I wouldn’t do it if mum or my brother were in the house.
 This one strongly relates to social anxiety as it is this fear of being criticised by my household.
 No one ever has criticised me, but my anxiety tries to convince me that they are thinking judgemental thoughts about what I’m doing or I’m gonna embarrass myself in front of them.
-Then if someone is actually in the kitchen, or even worse and they are watching me, I almost go into panic mode as I am panicking about having them within a close proximity to me (I like my space) and I can then feel their eyes watching my every room whilst I am trying to concentrate on what I am cooking, what step I was up to on the recipe and not fucking it all up.
+Then if someone is actually in the kitchen, or even worse and they are watching me, I almost go into panic mode as I am panicking about having them within a close proximity to me (I like my space), and I can then feel their eyes watching my every move, all whilst I am trying to concentrate on what I am cooking, what step I was up to on the recipe and not fucking it all up.
 This usually results in me either getting all red, flustered and stressed or I end up snapping at the person (my apologises to N who I tend to snap at a lot when he is in my kitchen).